pol879/Python_basic/README.md

 # Python basic course
 Here are some tasks from basic course on Python

-in lab2 directory - usage of turtle library in Python
+in lab2 and lab3 - usage of turtle library in Python

 in lab1 - numpy and matplotlib